Pearson-Higher-Ed/ux-test-platform/README.md

 4. Monitor the status of the build by looking into the Travis CI logs https://travis-ci.org/Pearson-Higher-Ed/ux-test-platform/builds

+###When you fork the repo
+Tests would not run as the Sauce Connect secured encrypted user name and auth_key wouldn't work.The problem is due to encrypted environment variables SAUCE_USERNAME and SAUCE_ACCESS_KEY.
+Each repository needs its own encrypted variables, and they are not passed from the original repository to the fork.Regenerate encrypted environment variables SAUCE_USERNAME and SAUCE_ACCESS_KEY:

+Go to your forked repo directory (cd ux-test-platform) and run below two commands
+    <pre>travis encrypt SAUCE_USERNAME=p_PDAauto   //This generates a new encrypted value.
+Simply replace the first 'secure' value in .travis.yml to this newly generated value
+travis encrypt SAUCE_ACCESS_KEY=xxx-xxx-xxx //This generates a new encrypted value.
+Simply replace the second 'secure' value in .travis.yml to this newly generated value</pre>

+Now commit this and push to your forked repo.
+It will work as expected.

 ##How to set the correct platform config:
 Go this link: https://wiki.saucelabs.com/display/DOCS/Platform+Configurator#/